What types of COVID-19 tests are available?

 Because they sound so similar, antibody tests are often confused with antigen tests, even though they are fundamentally different.
 Antigen and molecular tests tell you if you currently have an infection.
 Antibody tests, on the other hand, tell you if you have been infected with coronavirus in the past.
 For an antibody test, your blood is drawn to check if it contains antibodies to the virus.
 It can take 1-3 weeks after an infection for your body to make antibodies.

 Antibody tests—also known as serology tests—are only recommended to detect a past infection.
-They are not very common for individuals yet but may become more available this winter.

 Does it matter what type of test I get?

-For asymptomatic testing, you can get either a rapid antigen test or a molecular/PCR test based on what is offered in your community.
+For asymptomatic testing, you can get either a rapid antigen test or a PCR test based on what is offered in your community.
 If you do have symptoms or have been in close contact with a person who has tested positive for COVID, please contact your doctor to arrange getting a PCR test at the right time based on when you were exposed.

 Will getting tested hurt?

 No. Most tests used for asymptomatic testing simply require a cheek or nose swab that takes a few seconds and is pain free.
 Some new rapid tests are even less invasive and only require spitting a saliva sample into a tube.